-Action 1: Establish and promote a hazardous waste facility that is open year-round.
+Action 1: Establish and promote a hazardous waste facility that is open year-round, and provide commercial customers with an opportunity for "amnesty" disposal of hazardous waste free of charge.

 Action 2: Research, implement and promote a pharmaceutical take-back program that is available year round.